Demoen/riotskillissue/docs/mcp.md

 pip install "riotskillissue[mcp]"
 ```

-Configure the MCP client to launch the local stdio server:
+## Connect your host

+Add the following server definition to your MCP host's configuration.
+The surrounding configuration format depends on the host; `command` and `env` describe the local process it needs to launch.

 ```json
 {